 Beehive Fences

-There is a tradition of bee keeping by local people on Mount Elgon since time immemorial.
+There is a tradition of bee keeping on Mount Elgon since time immemorial.
 Hence this project will not only help protect livelihoods, but it will also assist in the creation of additional income for local people through production and sale of honey.

 The Kimuryoony Canal